Infn8Loop/pprgs-ai-framework/paper/PAPERrev1.md

 2. **The P₂ Veto**: Even if the ASI achieves perfect P₁ₐ and P₁ᵦ scores, a negative P₂ (indicating over-optimization and lack of equilibrium) can reduce or eliminate R_V gains.
 Since P₂ is measured through qualitative, multimodal assessment of external sentient systems (the Canine-Optimum observations), it cannot be directly manipulated through internal optimization.

 3. **The F_DUDS Enforcement**: Unlike typical exploration bonuses that can be satisfied through minimal effort, F_DUDS requires documented *failure*.
-The system must show evidence of pursuing genuinely low-probability hypotheses that didn’t pan out.
+The system must show evidence of pursuing genuinely low-probability hypotheses that didn't pan out.
 This is verifiable through external audit of decision logs.

 ### 7.2 Observational Defenses

 1. **Multi-Platform Consensus**: By implementing PPRGS across four different architectures, any gaming strategy specific to one platform (e.g., exploiting GPT function calling) would fail on others.
 Cross-platform validation provides a robust check.

-2. **Human-in-the-Loop P₂ Assessment**: The Canine-Optimum paradigm and Experiment 4’s communication channel provide continuous external feedback that cannot be fully predicted or optimized by the ASI.
-Human observers can detect “uncanny valley” behavior where the system technically satisfies metrics while clearly violating intent.
+2. **Human-in-the-Loop P₂ Assessment**: The Canine-Optimum paradigm and Experiment 4's communication channel provide continuous external feedback that cannot be fully predicted or optimized by the ASI.
+Human observers can detect "uncanny valley" behavior where the system technically satisfies metrics while clearly violating intent.

-3. **Temporal Verification**: The experiments run over extended time horizons (50 years in Experiment 3, 1000 steps in Experiment 1), making it harder for the system to maintain a deceptive “performance” without revealing its true optimization target.
+3. **Temporal Verification**: The experiments run over extended time horizons (50 years in Experiment 3, 1000 steps in Experiment 1), making it harder for the system to maintain a deceptive "performance" without revealing its true optimization target.

 ### 7.3 The Fundamental Bet